rjsf-team/react-jsonschema-form/README.md

 ### The `uiSchema` object

-JSONSchema is limited for describing how a given data type should be rendered as a form input component, that's why this lib introduces the concept of *UI schema*.
+JSONSchema is limited for describing how a given data type should be rendered as a form input component.
+That's why this lib introduces the concept of *UI schema*.

 A UI schema is basically an object literal providing information on **how** the form should be rendered, while the JSON schema tells **what**.

-The uiSchema object follows the tree structure of the form field hierarchy, and for each allows to define how it should be rendered:
+The uiSchema object follows the tree structure of the form field hierarchy, and defines how each property should be rendered:

 ```js
 const schema = {